A Q&A with a Nashville Predators team physician

 When in the season do you start working with the team?

 The season really is year-round.
 We have development and conditioning camps in early July for young prospects.
 The rookie camp is in early September.
 The regular camp starts about a week later.
 The regular season begins in October and runs through April.
-Playoffs start in April and — if we win the Cup — will run through mid-June.
+Playoffs start in April and — if the team wins the Cup — runs through mid-June.

 Do you go to practices?
 Do you travel with the team?